Discrimination – Yesterday and Today

 Even a brief overview of history reveals that its darkest moments have occurred when people failed to recognize other human beings as persons and, therefore, as equals.
 This denial of personhood to particular members or classes within the human family is traditionally associated with attempts to deprive them of their fundamental rights and privileges.
 Who would deny that it is flagrant discrimination to arbitrarily strip certain human beings of the right to be deemed persons?
 Take, for instance…

 In North America, Native Americans were considered non-persons, referred to as savages, in order to provide justification for the appropriation of their land.
 We see this again in the slavery issue, when slaves were considered to be property, to be disposed of or used as the slave owner wished.
-When the injustice of this was taken to court, the Dred Scott decision was handed down.
-It recognized that the slaves were indeed human beings, but denied that they were persons.
-Yet it was this "personhood" upon which their legal rights depended.
+When the injustice of this was taken to court, the Dred Scott decision of March 6, 1857 was handed down by the Supreme Court of the United States.
+It recognized that the slaves were indeed human beings, but denied that they were legal persons.
+Yet it was this “personhood” upon which their legal rights depended.

 Canada too has been historically guilty of discrimination; discrimination which in hindsight is recognized as oppressive and arbitrary.
 Canadian women were not considered persons for the purpose of appointments to the Senate until October 18th, 1929 when the “Five Persons,” Nellie McClung, Henrietta Muir Edwards, Louise C. McKinney, Irene Parlby and Emily F. Murphy, finally won a judgement in the famous Persons Case.
 This decision obtained for Canadian women legal recognition of their personhood and their eligibility to hold seats in the Senate.

-Emily Murphy, a police magistrate, had constantly heard in her court that, "women are persons in matters of pain and penalties, but not persons in matters of rights and privileges."4 As examples, Mabel French of New Brunswick5 and Annie Langstaff of Quebec6 could not practise as barristers because they were not persons.
-A defense lawyer once yelled at Emily Murphy, "You're not even a person!
-You have no right to be holding court."7
+Emily Murphy, a police magistrate, had constantly heard in her court that, “women are persons in matters of pain and penalties, but not persons in matters of rights and privileges.”1 As examples, Mabel French of New Brunswick2 and Annie Langstaff of Quebec3 could not practise as barristers because they were not persons.
+A defense lawyer once yelled at Emily Murphy, “You’re not even a person!
+You have no right to be holding court.”4

 In 1928, a constitutional reference was launched on behalf of the five women.
 The question considered was,